-The data on curriculum levels is compared year on year to make sure that all children are making progress and that effective intervention can be put in place to support all pupils.
+The data on pupil progress is compared year on year to make sure that all children are making progress and to ensure that effective intervention can be put in place to support all pupils.

 How do we support pupils to transition between phases?